Stride-Apollo/Stride-Report/source/functionals.rst

 The development of the tool is in its final stages, however the layout and design can always be improved, but that's not our top priority of course.

 The first presentation of this tool was shown at the beta release, the overall feedback was very positive and the idea of the tool was right.

 A few adjustments however needed to be done: We added aggregation of different cluster types onto the same location for more information in a less cluttered way.
 We also added a better overview panel complete with visualized data of our population generator.
 This last addition guarantees a nice cohesion between different parts of the overall assignment.
+We know also have an exciting airport function that shows airport travel and the area of influence.